 Bela Lugosi lived in the Westshire house during the 30s, though the exact dates are unknown.
 Confusingly, he also seems to have lived next door for a time, in the so-called Roy Rogers-Kathy Bates house.
 When I began to research Lugosi’s down-and-out years, I found his final, “Ed Wood” period address: an apartment at 5630 Harold Way in Hollywood, where he lived from about 1954 until his death in 1956.

 But what about the years between?
 Like most movie stars of his era, Lugosi moved a lot–and by that I mean nearly every year.
 The invaluable Movieland Directory shows some 20 addresses for the actor over a quarter century, all in Los Angeles.
 Though he lived as far west as Blue Heights Drive (in what is now West Hollywood) and as far east as Cedarhurst Circle (in Los Feliz), Lugosi generally preferred Hollywood, particularly the hills.
-Except for a brief, Dracula-related rental on South Hudson, near LA High in Mid-City, he never lived south of Hollywood Boulevard,* which finally puts to rest the Baldwin Hills idea.
+Except for a brief, Dracula-related rental on South Hudson near LA High in Mid-City, and another on N. Westmoreland Avenue, he never lived south of Sunset Boulevard, which finally puts to rest the Baldwin Hills idea.

 Interestingly, one of his addresses in the 1930s was 1534 N. McCadden Place, a charming Craftsman that until recently housed a restaurant, Cafe des Artistes.
 Another of his short-term addresses was the Hollywood Athletic Club ((6525 W. Sunset Blvd.), notorious playground of Charlie Chaplin and W.C.
 Fields.